-6. Extraordinary meetings of the council and committees and sub-committees
+6 Extraordinary meetings of the Council and committees and sub-committees

-- a The Chairman of the Council may convene an extraordinary meeting of the council at any time. - b If the Chairman of the Council does not or refuses to call an extraordinary meeting of the council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the council.
-The public notice giving the time, place and agenda for such a meeting must be signed by the two councillors. - The chairman of a committee [or a sub-committee] may convene an extraordinary meeting of the committee [or the sub-committee] at any time. - d If the chairman of a committee [or a sub-committee] does not or refuses to call an extraordinary meeting within 7 (seven) days of having been requested by to do so by 1 (one) ) member of the committee [or the sub-committee], any 1 (one) members of the committee [and the sub-committee] may convene an extraordinary meeting of a committee [and a sub-committee].
+- a The Chairman of the Council may convene an extraordinary meeting of the Council at any time. - b If the Chairman of the Council does not or refuses to call an extraordinary meeting of the council within seven days of having been requested in writing to do so by two councillors, any two councillors may convene an extraordinary meeting of the council.
+The public notice giving the time, place and agenda for such a meeting must be signed by the two councillors. - c.
+The chairman of a committee (or a sub-committee) may convene an extraordinary meeting of the committee (or the sub-committee) at any time. - d If the chairman of a committee (or a sub-committee) does not or refuses to call an extraordinary meeting within five days of having been requested to do so by three members of the committee (or the sub-committee) any three members of the committee (and the sub-committee) may convene an extraordinary meeting of a committee (and a sub-committee).